 I still hold the positions of Assistant Professor at Harvard Medical School and Assistant in Neuroscience at Mass General Hospital where I work on biomedical knowledge management tools.

-On September 2015, after several months spent designing and implementing search for one of our new big data product (PerkinElmser Signals for Translational), I began to focus on the topic of High Content Screening (HCS).
+Beginning September 2015, after several months spent designing and implementing search for one of our new big data product (PerkinElmser Signals for Translational), I began to focus on ther application domains such as High Content Screening (HCS) and diagnostics.

-On March 2016, we published the new public draft of the Web Annotation Data Model and Web Annotation Vocabulary.
+On February 2017, the W3C Web Annotation Working Group published the W3C Recommendations of the Web Annotation Data Model and Web Annotation Vocabulary.
 These represent a step forward achieving annotation interoperability on the Web and beyond.